OlivierLD/SmartWatches/SamsungFrontier/README.md

 The rotary detent can be used to change screen, as well as left and right swipes on the screen.

 `Sun Z` stands for "Sun's Azimuth".
 If you point the needle to the Sun, you know where the North is 😜.

+This is a configuration I like for kayaking.
+There is a logger ([RESTNavServer](https://github.com/OlivierLD/raspberry-coffee/tree/master/RESTNavServer)) running on a `Raspberry Pi Zero W` in a waterproof box, and this is like a dashboard, you can see what you're doing.
+[Here](http://hocus-blogus.blogspot.com/2018/11/thanksgiving-kayaking-in-drakes-estero.html) is an example of such a logging.

 ---